 As I processed my turning-down-a-donut event, I wondered if this was a form of pseudo-dieting.
-This is the dieting that occurs when you say you’re not dieting, but you actually are in subtle ways.
-One example of this would be eating only “safe” foods and, let’s be honest here, a donut would not be considered a “safe” food.
-I confirmed that I wasn’t a pseudo-dieter a few days later when a similar opportunity presented itself.
-I had a half-day at work and figured I would go home, scramble an egg, and throw it in a flour tortilla for lunch.5 When I got home I realized that, for whatever reason, I wasn’t hungry enough to eat that meal.
-I ended up eating something smaller since that was what my body was telling me.
-I could have eaten the burrito because I am quite fond of this simple yet tasty meal, but it wouldn’t have been the same.
+This is the dieting that occurs when you say you’re not dieting, but you actually are in subtle ways like eating only “safe” foods.
+I put myself up to the challenge a few days later when an interesting opportunity presented itself.
+I had a half-day at work and figured I would go home, scramble an egg, and throw it in a flour tortilla for lunch.5 When I got home I realized that I didn’t really want to eat that “safe” meal and ended up eating a cinnamon raisin bagel and cream cheese since that was what my body was asking for.
+And it was so good!
+Sure, I could have eaten the burrito, but it wouldn’t have been the same.
 It would have tasted fine, but it wouldn’t have tasted great.

 I have come to the conclusion that I’m not a psuedo-dieter.
-I will not only turn down free, delicious donuts, but I will also turn down foods that aren’t considered treats in pursuit of a better eating experience.
+I will not only turn down free, delicious donuts, but I will also turn down any food that doesn’t appeal to me in pursuit of a better eating experience.
 Not every eating experience has to be spectacular, but why not shoot for that whenever I can, right?

 Do you feel you are a psuedo-dieter?
 Please share your thoughts and experiences in the comment section below.